-All candidates for a thesis-option master's degree must submit a thesis to complete degree program requirements.
-The student's graduate committee must approve the thesis topic, the outline, and the final submission.
+All candidates for a thesis-option educationalist degree must submit a thesis.
+The student's graduate committee must approve the thesis topic, the outline, and both the initial and final submissions to the Library.
 Thesis research is subject to review and approval by the University's Institutional Review Board (IRB).

 The student must register for at least the minimum number of required thesis/research hours (6).
-Upon the final submission of the thesis to Mitchell Memorial Library, the student is awarded credit for the six hours of thesis/research, regardless of the actual number of hours earned.
+Upon the final submission of the thesis to Mitchell Memorial Library, the student is awarded credit for the 6hours of thesis/research, regardless of the actual number of hours earned.